 This charity, Ni Hao Children’s Community, was founded as Li Ling wanted to provide a supportive place where children could learn Mandarin as a conversational language in a fun and engaging way.
 She is passionate about making Mandarin learning fun, interactive, relevant, and accessible to children and families who are learning it as an additional language i.e. “MSOL”: Mandarin for Speakers of Other Languages.
 She loves seeing the children enjoy their learning, while growing in confidence and language skill.
 It is so important to provide appealing opportunities for children to hear and use language from an early age.

-Li Ling works as a performance and planning analyst at an awesome national disability employment organisation, Workbridge, and squeezes Ni Hao Children’s Community work in after hours, lends a hand here and there at her children’s school, and is still in touch with an awesome place for little ones, Capital Montessori School.
-She was previously involved in setting up Kaibosh Food Rescue and a t-shirt social enterprise, thehinitiative, and thinks one of the best and rewarding jobs is being a parent 🙂
+Li Ling works as an analyst at a national disability employment organisation, Workbridge, squeezes Ni Hao Children’s Community work in after hours, lends a hand here and there at her children’s school, and is still in touch with an awesome place for little ones, Capital Montessori School.
+She was previously involved in setting up Kaibosh Food Rescue and a t-shirt social enterprise, thehinitiative, and thinks one of the best and most rewarding jobs is being a parent 🙂